best data visualization tool

 Limitations

-Some cons of Infogram are mentioned down below.
+Some cons of Infogram are mentioned below.

 • The basic package doesn't let you change the font size or style for text editing.